tsweet77/intention-repeater-android/README.md

 ## Contributing

 Contributions to the Intention Repeater app are welcome!
-If you find any bugs, have suggestions for improvements, or want to add new features, please submit an issue or create a pull request.
+If you find any bugs, have suggestions for improvements, or want to add new features, please submit an issue or contact me via the information below.

 When contributing to this project, please follow the existing code style and guidelines.